 Understanding there are blind spots in both predictive modeling and traditional wealth screenings, while living in the age of big data, what new techniques are available for assuring you are creating the most actionable segmentation strategies?

 Some of my clients are now turning to predictively derived estimates of wealth and assets—such as household income, investments, discretionary spending and net worth.
 By marrying both techniques, predictive analytics and the concrete wealth data that many fundraisers crave, you will be positioning your organization well!
-Target Analytics Affluence, Blackbaud’s newest data set, is an example of where to obtain this type data.
+Affluence Insight™ from Blackbaud Target Analytics® is an example of where to obtain this type of data.

 Here are some of the ways in which I have seen organization leverage this type of data: